Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 ### Realizing Pythonic implemenations in a Jactastic way

+Jac provides a comprehensive mapping of Python's core language features, ensuring Python developers can smoothly transition to Jac.
+At the same time, Jac introduces innovative modifications that enhance readability, explicitness, and flexibility, elevating the developer experience.

+To ensure Jac provides a comprehensive coverage of Python's features, we provide analogous structures and functionalities for essential elements such as imports, global variables, free code at module level, Python-style function definitions, and Python-style class declarations, as well as a general mapping of code statements.
+Here, we detail these analogies.

+#### Imports in Jac

+In Jac, there are two kinds of imports: `jac` imports and `py` imports.
+The syntax for the import path maps directly to Python.
+However, for `name as` type imports, the syntax is slightly changed with the `as` clause coming at the end.
+This subtle shift aligns with Jac's design philosophy of explicitness and readability.

+#### Global Variables in Jac

+To specify global variables in Jac, we use the `global` keyword, similar to Python.
+However, in line with Jac's design philosophy, we view each global variable as an element floating in the module, reinforcing Jac's explicit approach to variable declaration and scope.

+#### Free Code in Jac

+For free code, or code that is not inside a function or method, we use a `with import {}` code block.
+While multiple blocks can be used if desired, we recommend sticking to a single block for readability and clarity.

+#### Function Definitions in Jac

+Jac uses `func` instead of Python's `def` to declare a function.
+The function's name follows the `func` keyword, similar to Python's convention.
+The semantics and structure of function definitions are nearly identical to Python's, ensuring a seamless transition for Python developers.

+#### Class Declarations in Jac

+Class declarations in Jac use `object` instead of Python's `class`.
+The constructor function in Jac is declared using `can entry()` instead of Python's `__init__`.
+This shift aligns with Jac's innovative approach to object-oriented programming, while still maintaining familiarity for Python developers.

+#### Code Statements in Jac

+For general code statements, we provide an equivalency set that mirrors Python's structures.
+The only exceptions are the new types introduced in the next section, which add additional functionality and flexibility to the Jac programming language.

 ## Purple Pill: New Language Features to Improve Traditional Programming

 ## Red Pill: Concepts and Semantics Realizing Data Spatial Programming in Jac